Where is camp located?

-Each five-week and three-week camper has an assigned pickup day, and her laundry is collected, cleaned, and returned within a 24-hour period.
+Each 5-week and 3-week camper has an assigned pickup day, and her laundry is collected, cleaned, and returned within a 24-hour period.
 In the case of small emergencies, we also have machines on site.
 All camper clothing and linens should be marked with indelible ink or tagged with the camper’s full name.
 Camp is not a good place for delicate clothing or specialty wear.

 Each camper needs to bring two sets of twin sheets (flat and fitted), pillowcases, pillows, and blankets/comforter.
 All camp rooms have regular twin beds with mattress pads.
 A Target store is approximately 10 minutes from camp, and you can purchase these items there if needed.
 We do not supply bedding for campers.